mauricemach/coffeekup/README.md

 **v0.2.0** (2010-11-09):

-  - Huge performance gains, now one of the fastest.
+  - Huge performance gains, now among the fastest.
 See `cake benchmark`.
   - Compile templates into standalone functions with `coffeekup.compile`.
   - Option `format` to add line breaks and indentation to output.
   - Escape HTML automatically with the `autoescape` option, or manually with the `h` local.